CyraCom International

 Can machine translation replace human translators?

-When will MT surpass the need for human translators?
 CyraCom’s experts share the results of our research.

 Organizations need to translate documents to better communicate with global audiences.
 But many hesitate to invest the time and budget required for human translation.
-Machine translation (MT) has increasingly become more accessible in the last five years, creating a popular alternative.
-Can users trust the accuracy and quality of MT?

-Defining MT Types
+Defining Machine Translation Types

 • Rule-based Machine Translation (RBMT)